 What is RFID?

-- Passive chips.
+- Passive fleas.

-What are the advantages of RFID?
+What are the benefits of RFID?

 Better inventory management